khan4019/angular-interview-questions/README.md

 # Angular Interview Questions

 A complete guideline to prepare for angular interview.
-Also you can use these question to upgrade your expertise in angular.
+Also, you can use these questions to upgrade your expertise in angular.